Rainer-Coetzer/DSA-Project/PhoneBook/PhoneBook/README.md

 <br>Search: Searches for a contact by name.
 (Delicia)<br/>
 <br>Update: Can update a contact or name(key).
 (Rainer)<br/>
 <br>Display: Displays all contacts in the phonebook.
 (Tuyeimo)<br/>
+<br>Create Group: Group contacts under a single name.
+(Rainer)<br/>
+<br>Insert into Group: Insert a contact into group.
+(Rainer)<br/>
+<br>Delete from Group: Delete a contact from group.
+(Rainer)<br/>
+<br>Search for group: Search for a group and display all contacts contained in that group.
+(Rainer)<br/>
+<br>Delete group: Delete a group.
+(Rainer)<br/>

 ## Description

-A phoneboook that not only stores contacts but allows for CRUD(Create Read Update Delete) operations, built with effciency and speed in mind even with massive datasets.
+A phoneboook that not only stores contacts but allows for CRUD(Create Read Update Delete) operations and contact grouping, but is built with effciency and speed in mind even with massive datasets.
 A simple command line allows you to interact with the phonebook.

 ## Authors